fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Mime Type (mimeType)** string (255) - the mime type for the binary information stored in the value field (below).
 This is needed so the receiver can correctly interpret the binary data.

+The attachment can either have a binary value for transmissions to include the actual document OR the URL for a link to the resource.
+This can include either Value or URL, or both.
 **Value (value)** text - Base64 encoded binary value.

+**URL (url)** text - URL to the "attached" document.